-Apply for a Carer's Passport
+Apply for a Carer's Passport and Carer's Statement

 If you are a working Civil Servant and are caring for someone who is disabled, ill or frail a Carer’s Passport could help communication with your employer about the things that would make it easier for you to balance your work commitments and caring responsibilities.

-You may also want to explore what support is available to you outside of work and a Carer’s Statement may help you with this.
+Explore what support is available to you outside of work and a Carer’s Statement may help you with this.

 Look after yourself